 Object-Oriented Groovy Scripting in SoapUI:

-In last SoapUI tutorial, we learned conditional statements in Groovy scrips.
-Now, this tutorial is all about- object-oriented programming in SoapUI Groovy scripts- a very interesting and important programming concept.
-It includes classes and objects, inheritance, encapsulation and polymorphism.
+In our last SoapUI tutorial, we focused on conditional statements in Groovy scripts.
+In this tutorial, we shall explore the object-oriented paradigm in SoapUI Groovy scripts, an exciting and crucial programming topic that includes classes and objects, inheritance, encapsulation, and polymorphism.

 Recommended IPTV Service Providers